waleedhasan1/s-lab.github.io/index.md

 ---
 ---

-The Korthauer lab is a group of researchers working to advance statistical methodology and computational tools for the analysis of high-dimensional genomics data.
+The Korthauer lab is a group of researchers working to advance statistical methodology and computational tools for the analysis of high-dimensional genomics and epigenomics data.
 With these tools, we aim to uncover new molecular signals in cancer, child health, and development.
 Our group is based at the [University of British Columbia](https://ubc.ca) and [BC Children's Hospital Research Institute](https://bcchr.ca).

 {% include figure.html image="images/maingroup.png" width="60%" %}